 Daisy Brooks BEng, Naval Architect

-Daisy is a a performance driven engineer with a proven track record of achieving outstanding results in a wide variety of tasks and challenges.
+Daisy is a performance driven engineer with a proven track record of achieving outstanding results in a wide variety of tasks and challenges.
 Enthusiastic and determined, Daisy delivers to the highest standard with aims to develop her career and become part of a driven team.
 Prior to joining Steller Systems, Daisy was a Design Engineer at Lewmar and a Naval Architect at QinetiQ.
 Daisy has a first class degree in Mechanical Engineering.

 Ross Gordon MEng, Naval Architect